cbrueffer/tophat-recondition/README.md

 ----------------------------

 Fixes unmapped TopHat reads (contained in unmapped.bam) to make them compatible with other tools, e.g. the Picard suite and samtools.
-It also works around a bug in TopHat prior to version 2.0.9 where the "mate is unmapped" SAM flag is not set on any reads in the unmapped.bam file.
+It also works around a bug in TopHat where the "mate is unmapped" SAM flag is not set on any reads in the unmapped.bam file.
 This script requires ```pysam``` to be installed.

 Usage: ```$ ./fix_tophat_unmapped_reads.py input_bam_dir [output_bam_dir]```